History and use of instant-runoff voting: New Zealand

 In the 1992 referendum on the voting method to elect members of the New Zealand House of Representatives, the alternative vote was one of the four alternative methods available (alongside MMP, STV and SM).
-It came third of the alternative methods (ahead of SM) with 6.6% of the vote.
-IRV, under the name preferential vote, was one of the four alternative methods choices presented in the 2011 voting method referendum, but the referendum resulted in New Zealanders choosing to keep their proportional method of representation instead, while IRV came last with 8.34%.
+IRV came third of the alternative methods (ahead of SM) with 7% of the vote.
+IRV, under the name preferential vote, was one of the four alternative methods choices presented in the 2011 voting method referendum, when the future of MMP was being decided.
+That referendum saw most New Zealanders choosing to keep their proportional method of representation, with IRV coming in last with 8% of the vote.

-As of September 2013, seven authorities are elected with STV: Dunedin City Council, Greater Wellington Council, Kapiti Coast District Council, Marlborough District Council, Palmerston North City Council, Porirua City Council, and Wellington City Council.
-Wellington upheld STV in a 2008 ballot measure.
-Multi-member wards in these cities use STV.

 The New Zealand Labour Party in 2013 was using IRV to pick a new party leader.

-IRV (again under the name preferential vote) was used on the initial ballot of the 2015–2016 New Zealand flag referendums for voters to rank their preferences about the five new flag options.
+IRV (again under the name preferential vote) was used on the initial ballot of the 2015–2016 New Zealand flag referendums for voters to choose among five flag options.

 Papua New Guinea

 A form of IRV has been used to elect members of parliament since last plurality voting election in 2002.
 Called "limited preferential voting" because voters are limited to ranking three candidates, the system has been credited with reducing election violence in a highly fractured political system.
 IRV has been used since 2003 for the national parliament election, where voters are limited to ranking three candidates.